rushizirpe/classification-with-nlp-xgboost-and-pipelines/README.md

 # License
 This notebook is released under the MIT license.
 Please see the LICENSE file for more information.
 -->

 # Author
-This notebook was created by Rushi Zirpe.
+This project was created by Rushi Zirpe.
 Feel free to contact me with any questions or feedback.